-In keeping with its long-standing traditions and policies, John Burroughs School considers students for admissions on the basis of individual merit and does not discriminate based on race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, disability or any protected class under the law in its admissions policies, scholarship and loan programs, and educational policies.
+In keeping with its long-standing traditions and policies, John Burroughs School considers students for admission on the basis of individual merit and does not discriminate based on race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, disability or any protected class under the law in its admission policies, scholarship and loan programs, and educational policies.

 John Burroughs School makes all hiring decisions on the basis of the individual's qualifications to contribute to Burroughs' educational objectives and institutional needs.
 The school does not discriminate against individuals on the basis of race, color, sex, sexual orientation, gender identity, religion, age, genetic information, veteran status, national or ethnic origin, or disability.